 Buy in bulk!
 But first, make sure it is a bargain.
 Unit pricing is a wonderful invention compulsory in supermarkets now so you can compare brands to see if you’re getting the best deal.
-The best way to save money buy buying in bulk is to purchase your meat – meat is one of the most expensive parts of the food shop.
-If you have the money up front and the room, it can be a terrific way of saving you some cash.
+The best way to save money by buying in bulk is to purchase your meat – meat is one of the most expensive parts of the food shop.
+If you have the money upfront and the room, it can be a terrific way of saving you some cash.

 Great items to buy in bulk when they are on sale include:

 - Meat!
 (Check out our article on where to buy meat cheaply Australia-wide!)